Kanaries/Rath/README.md

 Rath helps you extract insights from datasource automatically and generate interactive visualizations with interesting findings.
 Rath can auto generate high dimensional visualization contains complex patterns while most other auto-EDA tools only providing simple low dimensional charts with basic statistics pattern.
 Its means you can use Rath to explore the data to a deep level and find more insights.

-Rath design an algorithm recommending visualization with lowest perception error by human eyes, which means you can read the info in visualization much accurate.
+Rath design an algorithm recommending visualization with lowest perception error by human eyes, which means you can read the info in visualization much accurate[1].
+The origin idea is mentioned in APT, 1987 by Mackinlay[2].
+It suggests using visual channel with lower perception error to encode more important fields.
+However, 'the importance of field' usually is hard to measure.
+Works like data voyager (compassQL)[3] suppose the fields chosen earlier by user are more important, which means it cannot be used in an automated process where exists no chosen order.

+Rath compute how much extra view entropy(similar thoughts like entropy, but not exactly the same) a field will bring to a visualization, and use lower perception error visual channel to encode field bring more entropy to the visualization view.

+Rath can also automate generate best interactive logic of visualizations in a dashboard.
+It builds a relation graph of visualization set and choose a sub graph which has max sum of edge score(represent relation).
+It make the `selection-filter` interaction represents more meaningful correlation or dependency between fields in different visualization.

 Here are main parts in Rath,